amuTBKT/QuickStats/README.md

 # Stat Expressions
 The flexibility of the plugin comes from combining stats using custom expressions.<br>
 Built-in expressions include:
-* `UCustomStatExpressionConstant` to define constant value.
+* `UQuickStatExpressionConstant` to define constant value.
-* `UCustomStatExpressionReadStat` to read stat defined in code.
+* `UQuickStatExpressionReadStat` to read stat defined in code.
 * Add, Subtract, Multiply and Divide operations.

-Custom expressions can be defined by inheriting from `UCustomStatExpression`
+Custom expressions can be defined by inheriting from `UQuickStatExpression`

 ![Stat Expression](Images/stat_expression.png)
 The example above shows a custom stat "%CulledPrimitives" defined as <br>